Seven Crucial First Steps for Your Writing Career

 Thanks very much,

 If you and your contacts are active on LinkedIn, another option is to ask them to recommend you through LinkedIn.
-You can then copy-and-paste these onto your website, or even use a WordPress plugin like WP LinkedIn to display them.
+You can then copy and paste these onto your website or take screenshots of them.

 Step #7: Tell Your Existing Network